zvector/fate/README.md

 ### Early binding

 When a deferral is resolved it is commonly desirable to specify a context and set of arguments that will be applied to the callbacks.
 An unresolved `Deferral` provides the chainable method `as()` that will set the resolution context to be used when the deferral is later resolved.
 The arguments may be set in this manner as well with the method `given()`, which takes an array.
-These allow parts of the deferral's resolution state to be set early, if they are known, and the deferral to be resolved agnostically later.
+These allow parts of the deferral's future resolution state to be set early, if they are known, and the deferral to be resolved agnostically later.

 For example, compare: